A rewarding way to give something back to the community.

 “I was looking for a meaningful and rewarding way to give back to the community.
 As a Manager in the NHS, I was looking to support a charity that I could identify with, contribute to professionally and make a positive difference to the lives of people with profound disabilities who we care for.
 I have a busy life with a young family, but giving a little of my free time, joining the Board of Trustees and meeting quarterly has really been fulfilling and very enjoyable.”

 Nick is a charity finance director, previously working in the NHS and logistics.
-His Brother in Law is a resident at Bevern View the Trusts care home.
-Nick brings skills in General Management, financial planning, training and project management to his role as Chair of The Trust.
+His brother-in-law is a resident at Bevern View, the Trusts care home.
+Nick brings skills in General Management, financial planning, training and project management to his role as Chair of The Bevern Trust.

-Sandra is a Parent Trustee and also an active member of Bevern Friends our Friends and volunteers group.
-Her son James is a resident at Bevern View and Sandra’s involvement and support has built over the years that James has been with us.
+Sandra is a Parent Trustee and also an active member of Bevern Friends our volunteers group.
+Her son James is a resident at Bevern View and Sandra’s involvement and support has increased over the years that James has been with us.
 She bring enormous experience as a parent caring for someone with complex needs.

 Christine had a career as a teacher and has a degree in Special Educational Needs.
 She was previously a parent of a resident at Bevern View The Trust care home.
 She is interested in Conductive Education.

 Christine has worked at various primary schools, MacKeith Paediatric Assessment Unit at the Royal Alex assessing pre school children, Teacher at Hillside Special School, Volunteer at Chailey Heritage. and also has experience parenting a child with complex needs.